-First Violation:

-The student will be removed from class and, if possible, the parents will be contacted.
+First Violation: The student will be removed from class and, if possible, the parents will be contacted.
 The student will be considered unexcused from class for whatever length of time it takes the student to conform to the dress code.

-Subsequent Violations:

-All subsequent violations will be considered as Intermediate Violations and disciplined accordingly.
+Subsequent Violations: All subsequent violations will be considered as Intermediate Violations and disciplined accordingly.

-More Severe Disciplinary Action

-Certain violations, may constitute Intermediate or Major Violations under the Code of Student Conduct and may be disciplined accordingly.
+More Severe Disciplinary Action-Certain violations may constitute Class II or III Violations under the Code of Student Conduct and may be disciplined accordingly.
 The following examples are offered by way of illustration but not by way of limitation.
-Thus, for example, the wearing of clothing that violates the Major Violation prohibiting -possession of gang-related writings, drawings, or symbols, as identified/verified under the supervision of the Director of Safety and Security shall be treated as a Major Violation.
-Similarly, clothing that contains profanities, obscenities, or obscene illustrations may constitute an Intermediate Violation, and clothing with expressions intended to insult or stigmatize others on the basis of gender, race, disability, etc. may constitute a Major Violation.
+Thus, for example, the wearing of clothing that violates the Major Violation prohibiting -possession of gang-related writings, drawings, or symbols, as identified/verified under the supervision of the Director of Safety and Security shall be treated as a Class III or IV Violation.
+Similarly, clothing that contains profanities, obscenities, or obscene illustrations may constitute an Intermediate Violation, and clothing with expressions intended to insult or stigmatize others on the basis of gender, race, disability, etc. may constitute a Class III or IV Violation.

-DISCIPLINARY DUE PROCESS
+STUDENT DUE PROCESS